 While enjoying her grandchildren on music Mondays, she wrote several children's songs that are also now recorded and available on a CD, titled, Butterfly Day.

-In 2010, Susan received a Mitochondrial Disease diagnosis.
-Ten surgeries later, she relies on Ankle Foot Orthotics and other braces for stability.
-Energy limitations challenge every day life.
-And balancing medical issues with goals and desires requires patience and perseverance.
+Susan received a Mitochondrial Disease diagnosis in 2010.
+Twelve surgeries later, she relies on Ankle Foot Orthotics and other braces for stability.
+Energy limitations challenge every day life, which leaves her among the many who fight to embrace every moment that counts.

 For more information on mito, check out this link: